clelidm/MinCompSpin_Greedy/README.md

 The code performs an hierarchical merging procedure to find an optimal MCM in the basis chosen by the user.

 To do so, the code start by re-writing the data in the basis provided by the user.
-Here in the example, the basis is the encoded in the variable `Basis_Choice` and is specified as being the best basis for the example of the `Shapes_n9_Dataset_N1e5.dat` dataset available in the input folder and used one example of Ref.[1].
+The basis is encoded in the variable `Basis_li` and **by default it is the original basis of the data** (i.e., by default, there is no basis transformation).
+A different basis can be specified in a file by the user and read with the functions `Read_BasisOp_IntegerRepresentation()` or the function `Read_BasisOp_BinaryRepresentation()` (see examples in the `INPUT` folder, the files `SCOTUS_n9_BestBasis_Binary.dat` and `SCOTUS_n9_BestBasis_Integer.dat` which are encoding the best basis for the US Supreme Court data used as an example in Ref.[1]).

-To performs the hierarchical merging procedure, the code starts with `r` initial communities, and then merge the two communities that will increase the most the log-Evidence of the model.
-The code then iterate this procedure until no more communities can be merged without decreasing the log-Evidence.
-By default, the `r` initial communities are taken to be such that there is only one variable in each community.
-However, search can also be started from a different MCM, using the function
+THe Greedy search can be done using the functions `MCM_GreedySearch()` or `MCM_GreedySearch_AND_printInfo()` (the only difference is the latter function also print some information about the found best MCM).
+To performs the hierarchical merging procedure, the code starts with `r` initial communities, and then successively merges the two communities that gives the largest increase in the log-Evidence of the model.
+The code iterates this procedure until no more communities can be merged without decreasing the log-Evidence.
+By default, the `n` initial communities are taken to be such that there is only one variable in each community.
+This procedure generates an approximation of the MCM that achieves a maximal value of the evidence along the hierarchical merging process, as the number of communities varies from `n` to `1`.

-The code performs an hierarchical merging procedure to find an optimal MCM.
-It starts with `r` communities, where `r` is the number of basis operators provided.

-We start from the IM based on the basis operators b∗ identified above, which is an MCM with n ICC of rank r=1.
-We merge two ICCs Ma and Ma′ in all possible ways.
-Among these combinations, we identify the pair that yields a maximal increase of the evidence in Eq.
-(8) and merge the corresponding ICCs.
-This procedure generates an approximation of the MCM that achieves a maximal value of the evidence along the hierarchical merging process, as the number of ICCs varies from n to 1.

-The code go through all possible MCMs of a given rank `r`, where an MCM is defined by a given partition of the `r` basis operators provided (see paper).
-The comparison between models is based on their evidence (posterior probability that the model generates the data, integrated over its parameter values).
-The selected model is the one with the largest evidence.
+The search can also be started from a different initial MCM, using the function `MCM_GreedySearch_MCM0()`.
+This can be used for instance to run a short greedy merging at the end of a simulated annealing search.

 ## Requirements